To be considered an applicant must:

 - All credentials submitted on behalf of an applicant become part of that applicant’s record with the University and cannot be returned.

-(if accepted into the Western New England University 3+2 Affiliation Program
+on a 4.0 scale (if accepted into the Western New England University 3+2 Affiliation Program

 , at least 101 semester hours of credit must be completed prior to enrollment).

-Undergraduate credits must include the courses listed below, completed with a 2.0 (C) or better.
 Prerequisite courses must be completed within ten years of the anticipated entrance date to the Program.

 An applicant may have prerequisites in progress at the time of application; however, all outstanding prerequisites must be successfully completed prior to enrollment.
 In order to fairly evaluate a candidate, it is recommended that no more than two prerequisites be outstanding at the time of interview.